 Colours : Red and White

 Yeovil Town supporters will be housed in the South Stand - an all-seated 1,400 capacity covered stand, situated behind one of the goals.

 This is a relatively new construction, having been built during 2001.
-Its current signage dubs it as the Buildbase South Stand.
+Its current signage dubs it as the Matrix Stand.
+Enter through Gates 17-19.

 Ambulant and wheelchair supporters must be able to provide proof of entitlement.
 Wheelchair disabled supporters must call

-01438 223223 to purchase tickets and make arrangements.
-The only disabled facilities that Stevenage mention are situated at the opposite
+01438 223223 Ext 62 to purchase tickets and make arrangements.
+The only designated disabled facilities that Stevenage have are situated at the opposite

 end of the ground, as part of their North Terrace - there are 12 spaces for both home and away supporters situated at the rear of the terrace.